A-Z Index

 COVID-19 – Core Information

-• Agent, Identification, Differential Diagnosis and Diagnosis sections
+• Agent, Identification, and Differential Diagnosis sections

 • Incubation, Reservoirs, Source, and Transmission sections

-• Communicability/Period of Infectiousness section
+• Communicability section

-• Specific Treatment and Immunity section
+• Specific Treatment and Immunity sections

 • Vaccinated Persons section